piyush-agrawal6/-School-Management-System/README.md

 # School Management System

-School management system is  a software to control all the management related to a school online, like asking doubts to teacher , one to one video call session with teacher, adding school notices , making reports of students , attending quizes online , solving doubts , maintaing profiles and many more.
+School management system is  a software to control all the management related to a school online, like asking doubts to teacher , one to one video call session with teacher, adding school notices , making reports of students , attending quiz online , solving doubts , maintaining profiles and many more.

 ## Tech Stack